Assisted Sales: What are They and Do They Work? 2023

 You will probably also know that selling via auction is often quicker and more predictable than using online or high street estate agents, as auction events take place on set dates, and - when selling via the traditional method of auction at least - the top bid is binding when the gavel falls.

-A standard estate agency sale, on the other hand, can take an average of four months.
+On the other hand, a standard estate agency sale can take an average of four months.
 This approach relies heavily on finding the right buyers, receiving the right offers and avoiding the worst pitfalls of a property chain.

 While the use of an estate agent remains the most common method of selling domestic property in the UK, a range of newer approaches is now coming to the fore that may better suit homeowners in certain specific circumstances.

-One technique is known as “Assisted Sales” (or AS).
+One technique is known as assisted sales.
 This is actually an umbrella term referring to various methods, which we will explore throughout this guide.

-So, what is “Assisted Sales” - and why might some sellers opt for this kind of approach?
+So, what are assisted sales and why might some sellers opt for this kind of approach?
 Below, we’ll provide a clearer definition of this home selling technique and explore the various specific options associated with the wider method.

 Get Your Free Offer Now